HubBucket-Team/blazingdb-ral/README.md

 All the dependencies will be inside /path/to/workspace/ where:

-- BlazingSQL dependencies are located in /path/to/workspace/$component_project/$branch/install
+- BlazingSQL & RAPIDS dependencies are located in /path/to/workspace/$component_project/$branch/install
 - Low level dependencies are located in /path/to/workspace/dependencies

 | /path/to/workspace/dependencies | /path/to/workspace/blazingdb-$component_project/$branch/install |